Last editedNov 20223 min read

 Payment links are a safe and efficient way for ecommerce businesses to enable customers to pay for their goods quickly.
 They make the payment process simple and help remove any extra obstacles that might prevent some people from following through on a purchase due to the otherwise complex payment process they would have to complete.

-A payment link will appear in the form of a link or button either on the product page on the website or sent via text, private message or email.
-The link or button will open the payment or checkout page, which will specify the amount to be paid.
-Completing the process then transfers that exact amount from the customer to the specified receiver.
+A payment link appears in the form of a link or button either on the checkout page of your website or sent via text, private message or email.
+The link or button will open the payment page, where the customer can begin the transaction.
+Completing the process then authorises the payment amount to travel from the customer to the specified receiver.

 What are the different types of payment links?